 Parkinson’s Disease (PD) is a complex neurodegenerative disease that is characterized by a variety of symptoms.
 The disease involves a loss of dopamine producing cells, the cells that help transmit the signals for movement.
 The symptoms of Parkinson’s Disease are sometimes visible, including tremors, slowness of movement, rigidity and impaired balance.
 Other symptoms such as fatigue, soft speech, sleep disturbances and constipation can also be present with this disease.

-Although there is no cure for Parkinson’s disease, physiotherapy and exercise can play a key role in mitigating the symptoms and health impacts associated with this condition.
+Although there is no cure, physiotherapy and exercise can play a key role in mitigating the symptoms of Parkinson’s Disease and health impacts associated with this condition.
 The Canadian Guidelines on Parkinson’s Disease states that formal exercise programs are essential in improving independence in daily activities, reducing bradykinesia (slowness of movement), improving speed of ambulation (walking or moving about) and decreasing falls.

-Posture education is an important aspect of treatment in Parkinson’s.
+Posture education is an important aspect in the treatment of Parkinson’s.
 A physiotherapist can provide stretching and strengthening exercises, as well as posture education to help with the stooped posture that often accompanies PD.
 In addition, therapists are able to assess and treat posture related pain that may be present.

 Related story: Improving Balance and Posture Makes Daily Activities Safer

 Balance training is an important part of minimizing the risk of falls in people with PD and helping them to maintain their independence.
 Physiotherapists can provide an individualized balance program that meets the needs of the client, no matter at what stage of disease progression.
 At Propel Physiotherapy, safe and challenging balance training is maximized through the use of our harness system.
 We also offer group balance classes to help motivate and challenge clients.